romyaboudarham/M5StickCPlus2-Workshop/README.md

   Serial.println("Printing in Serial Monitor!");
 }
 ```
-2. "Compile" & "Upload" the code to the device by clicking the Arrow in the top left corner
+**1.2.2** "Compile" & "Upload" the code to the device by clicking the Arrow in the top left corner &nbsp;&nbsp;&nbsp;&nbsp;
    - Compile = translate this code (C++) into machine-readable language.
 This step also checks for correct syntax in your code.
    - Upload = sending the code to the device, where the code is now stored on the device, so when you disconnect it form your computer the code still lives on the device.

-3. Open up the "Serial Monitor" by clicking on the magnifying glass near the top right corner (the monitor will either open in a new window or at the bottom of your screen depending on your computer).
+**1.2.3** Open up the "Serial Monitor" by clicking on the magnifying glass near the top right corner (the monitor will either open in a new window or at the bottom of your screen depending on your computer). &nbsp;&nbsp;&nbsp;&nbsp;
    - This is where we will see any text within "Serial.println(...)".
    - The _Serial_ commands allow Arduino IDE to send a message to your laptop.
    - Baud rate = the rate at which information is transferred in a communication channel.
 "115200 baud" means that the serial port is capable of transferring a maximum of 115200 bits per second.